weijinbao1998/RTFSyn/README.md

 # Refine Then Fusion: A Robust 3D Brain MRI Synthesis via Vision–Language Collaboration

-We sincerely thank you for your constructive feedback.
-To support the clarifications provided in our **One-Page Response** and comprehensively address concerns regarding **reproducibility**, we have updated this repository to include the full source code for our method, **RTFSyn**, alongside the implementations of all reviewer-requested baselines (GuideGen, Report2CT, Text2CT, LG-WDM) under a unified protocol.
-Furthermore, we have enforced a deterministic setup by fixing random seeds throughout the pipeline to guarantee consistent and reproducible results.
-We hope these resources facilitate your verification and assessment. 😄
+We would like to express our sincere gratitude to the reviewers for their constructive feedback.
+To support the comprehensive experimental analysis presented in our revised manuscript and response, we have updated this repository to include the detailed implementation of our proposed method, **RTFSyn**, ensuring full transparency regarding our model architecture and training details.
+We hope these resources facilitate the verification and assessment of our work. 😄

 <div align="center">